sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/userguide_v2.md

 When a new firmware version is available, the Booster app will show a message on top of the web interface, prompting you to update.

 The update process is straightforward and can be done directly from the web interface.
 First, the user needs to confirm the update by clicking the **Continue upgrading** button.
 The Booster app will then download the new firmware version.
 It can take about two minutes to complete the update process.
-The screen on the Atari ST computer will display information about the update progress.
+The screen on the Atari 16/32 computer will display information about the update progress.

 ![Booster Manager Firmware Update Download](/sidecartridge-multidevice/assets/images/BOOSTER-MANAGER-UPDATE-2.png)